hapax/hapax.github.io/assets/simple-physics.md

 \approx 1.1 \times 10^5.
 $$

-Multiplying by the number of base pairs per chunk, we guess a genome length
+Multiplying by the number of base pairs per chunk, we estimate a genome length

 $$
 L_\text{gen} \sim n \times (140 \text{ bp}) \approx 1.5 \times 10^6
 \text{ bp},
 $$

-or $1.6$ Mbp.
+or $1.5$ Mbp.
-A careful count gives $4.6$ Mbp, but we are within an order of magnitude!
+A careful count gives $4.6$ Mbp, so we are just within an order of magnitude!

 ---